drgarlic/svind/README.md

 `svind` is a very simple boilerplate that bundles `svelte`, `tailwind`, `now` and a few extras.

-I tried to keep the project as simple as possible but with enough to be able to write code right away without having to think about the boring things.
+I tried to keep the project as simple as possible but with enough to be able to write code right away without having to take care of the boring things first.

 ## Warning